rjstires/paypal-smart-payment-buttons/src/card/docs/MultiCardFields/README.md

             isPotentiallyValid: 'boolean showing if field can be valid or not' },
         expiryField: {
             isFocused: 'boolean showing if field is currently focused or not',
             isEmpty: 'boolean showing if field is currently empty or not',
             isValid: 'boolean showing if field is currently valid or not'
-            isPotentiallyValid: 'boolean showing if field can be valid or not' },
-        postalCodeField: {
-            isFocused: 'boolean showing if field is currently focused or not',
-            isEmpty: 'boolean showing if field is currently empty or not',
-            isValid: 'boolean showing if field is currently valid or not'